True polar wander: A shift 84 million years ago

-Category: Space Hits: 1Left, Earth rotating nearly upright with respect to its rotational axis, much as we know it today.
+Category: Space Hits: 13Left, Earth rotating nearly upright with respect to its rotational axis, much as we know it today.
 Right, a proposed shift due to true polar wander.
 Image via USGS/ Wikimedia Commons.

 The Tokyo Institute of Technology said on October 18, 2021, that one of its researchers helped uncover new evidence for what’s called true polar wander.
 It’s the still-controversial idea that the solid outer shell of Earth might have shifted relative to Earth’s spin axis some 84 million years ago, during the late Late Cretaceous period.
 A statement from Tokyo Tech said: